sidecartridge/sidecart-site-dev-docs/userguide.md

 ### Features not supported and known issues

+{: .warning }
+If you can't enter into Configurator, please [read this](https://docs.sidecartridge.com/troubleshooting/#configurator-takes-very-long-to-start-and-stops-responding-or-ask-me-to-reboot-the-computer-or-show-bombs-on-the-screen)

 The SidecarT board's hard disk emulation feature does not support the following functionalities in verision v0.0.16:

 - **Volume Name**: It does not support volume names for the hard disk emulation.
 The Atari ST will not display the volume name of the hard disk.